juhu1705/locodrive/README.md

 To commit to this repository please consider the Contributing rules.

-Please note: Always add me to your pull request to test your changes with an active `LocoNet` connection or add some test logs to your commitment.
+Please note: Always add me to your pull request to test your changes with an active model railroad connection or add some test logs to your commitment.

 ## Used Dependencies